barharding/Election_Analysis/README.md

   - Denver had 82.8% of the vote and 306,055 votes.
   - Arapahoe had 6.7% of the vote and 24,801

-- The county with the largest turnout was Denver

 ````python
     # 6a: Write a for loop to get the county from the county dictionary.
     for county_name in county_votes: